baldw222/My_Project/OpenFoamExamples/README.md

 1. clone the repo for both the OpenFoam software and the third party example scripts using commands:
     - git clone https://github.com/OpenFOAM/OpenFOAM-8.git
     - git clone https://github.com/OpenFOAM/ThirdParty-8.git
-    - I have also added a install script titled "install.sb" in the main repo, this will create two new directories.
+    - I have also added a install script titled "install.sb" in this directory, this command should create two new directories.

 2. Navigate into the OpenFOAM-8 directory and source and set the enviornment variables using:
     - source (Your home directory)/OpenFOAM-8/etc/bashrc (If using bash)